MiLB teams sue insurance providers over denied virus claims - WHIZ News

 The likely loss of the 2020 season comes at an already challenging time for the minors.
 The Professional Baseball Agreement between MLB and minor league team owners is set to expire after this season, and MLB proposed reducing the guarantee minimum of affiliates from 160 to 120.

 The suit, filed in U.S. District Court in Philadelphia, names Philadelphia Indemnity Insurance Co., Acadia Insurance Co., National Casualty Co., Scottsdale Indemnity Co., and Scottsdale Insurance Co. as defendants.
-Defendants did not immediately responded to requests for comment.
+Acadia Insurance declined to comment.
+Other defendants did not immediately responded to requests for comment.

+The minor league clubs listed in the suit are the Chattanooga Lookouts, Augusta GreenJackets, Boise Hawks, Columbia Fireflies, Eugene Emeralds, Binghamton Rumble Ponies, Fort Wayne TinCaps, Frederick Keys, Greenville Drive, Idaho Falls Chukars, Inland Empire 66ers, Amarillo Sod Poodles, San Antonio Missions, Stockton Ports and Delmarva Shorebirds.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner